NlGBOB/bloxd-scheduler/README.md

 // This is a complete, copy-pastable example for your world code. const ANNOUNCEMENT_TAG = 'server_tip_announcer';

-// We safely (notice 0 delay) start the loop once when the world loads.
+// We safely start the loop once when the world loads.
 S.run(function broadcastServerTip() {
     // Define constants inside the function.
 They are set once and reused. const ANNOUNCEMENT_INTERVAL = 600; // 30 seconds